 The mission of Trinity Lutheran School is to partner with parents to guide and educate children and families to know that they are redeemed children of God.
-As such, through education, they will identify, develop, and utilize their God-given talents, thereby preparing them to spread the good news of Jesus Christ to all nations.
+As such, through education, they will identify, develop, and utilize their God-given talents, thereby preparing them to spread the good news of Jesus Christ to all nations and serve their neighbor.